robert/robert.github.com/_drafts/pfab18.md

 ## How big is a pretty JSON color map?

 If we look at the example JSON color map above, we can see that each pixel color/ANSI pair requires between 18 and 26 characters to store, depending on how many digits there were in each number.
-Every new line in a file is represented by a `\n` character, which added an extra character per line.
+In a file (or indeed any string) a line break is represented by a `\n` character, which added an extra character per line.

 Let's assume that 1 character requires 1 byte of storage in a file.
 The exact value actually depends on a file's *character encoding* - the way in which a series of bits and bytes on your hard drive are converted into meaningful strings.
 Common examples of character encodings are *ASCII* and *UTF-8*.
 Character encodings can be fiddly and frustrating, and since you don't need to know anything about them for this post we won't discuss them any further.